micmicmak/master_degree/data_mining/adaboost/README.md

 We assume the weak classifier is produced by x < v or x > v where v is the threshold and makes the classifier get the best accuracy on the dataset.
 You should implement the AdaBoost algorithm to learn a strong classifier.

+## Note
+Adaboost library is NOT allowed to be used.
+You need to implement it manually and submit your code.